TheRegzi/holidaze/README.md

 ## Features

-- All users can view a list of newest venues, and search for venues with location, dates to be booked and the number of guests.
+- All users can view a list of newest venues, and search for venues by location, dates to be booked and number of guests.
-- All users can view a specific venue by id, and see the available dates marked in a calendar.
+- All users can view a specific venue by ID, and see the available dates marked on a calendar.
-- Registration: Users with a stud.noroff.no email address can register for the platform; either as a Customer or a Venue manager.
+- Registration: Users with a 'stud.noroff.no' email address can register for the platform; either as a Customer or a Venue manager.

 ### For Regular Customers: